-Refer to 'Section 4.5 Other Submissions - Summary and Response' within the body of the Community Engagement Report for Council officer responses.
+Refer to 'Section 4.5 Other Submissions - Summary and Response' within the body of the Community Engagement Report for Council officer responses

-"open in your submission (egʻ North Parramatta") or an issue you raised i Tip: To find a particular submission: search for the Street Address (eg "Macquarie Street, space", "Cathedral", "facilities", "urban design", "Hall" etc) using the Control F function.
+"open North Parramatta") or an issue you raised in your submission (eg Tip: To find a particular submission: search for the Street Address (eg "Macquarie Street, space", "Cathedral", "facilities", "urban design", "Hall" etc) using the Control F function. space",

-Row No. Row Submitter Number and No. Address Summary of Submission Council Officer Response 4 No Address Provided Submission Number 4 Z Neutral Submitter raises that there is no Arboricultural Impact Assessment report (or Preliminary Arboricultural assessment) assessing the trees in the Church yard which the Applicant is proposing to retain.
+Row No. Row Submitter Number and No. - Summary of Submission Council Officer Response 4 No Address Provided Submission Number 4 Z • • • Neutral Submitter raises that there is no Arboricultural Impact Assessment report (or Preliminary Arboricultural assessment) assessing the trees in the Church yard which the Applicant is proposing to retain.
 Submitter raises that the proposed paths and altered ground levels could impact upon the existing trees.
 Submitter considers that this should be assessed at the current stage, as changes will be difficult to make at the DA stage.
-Refer to "Section 4.5 Other Submission Response One" 8 Submitter from Westmead Submission Number 34 σ Support (in part) Submitter recognises the value of heritage buildings in telling the story of Parramatta, as it has grown from a colonial centre in contrast to the Parramatta Square development.
+Refer to "Section 4.5 Other Submission Response One" 8 Submitter from Westmead Submission Number 34 o Support (in part) Submitter recognises the value of heritage buildings in telling the story of Parramatta, as it has grown from a colonial centre in contrast to the Parramatta Square development.
 States that St John's Cathedral is the jewel of Parramatta, as a major historical viewpoint and links to surrounding heritage buildings.
+Notes that St John's Cathedral is the jewel of Parramatta, as a major historical viewpoint and links to surrounding heritage buildings.
 Notes that Parramatta's history is being slowly eroded and is set to become a lost historical streetscape.
 Considers that intensifying traffic on Hunter Street will minimise the historic viewpoint of the Cathedral from street level.
 Submitter supports the creation of another public space in Parramatta that will honour the significance of the Cathedral's western viewpoint.
 Submitter supports the removal of the Parish Hall and a larger, taller building on the adjoining site.
 Submitter supports the removal of the Parish Hall and a larger, taller building on the adjoining a new square to emphasise the Hunter Street entrance and viewpoints.
 Notes that Council have not provided any additions to greenspace and is creating a hot city.
 States that Council are continuing to allow more density without providing additional on street public green space.
 Submitter considers that Council shows no commitment to creating a liveable city.
 Refer to "Section 4.5 Other Submission Response Two".
-Refer to Section 4.4 Submissions not Supporting - Summary and Analysis for comments on the issues of concerns raised.
+Refer to Section 4.4 Submissions not Supporting - Summary and Analysis for comments on the Issues of concerns raised.